 How To Manage Construction Mistakes on Your Worksite

 Nobody is perfect, and neither are construction workers.
-When a lot is happening all at once on a worksite, mistakes can occur easily.
+When a lot is happening all at once on a worksite, mistakes can occur quickly.
 However, how you manage construction mistakes on your worksite can impact your business and the production schedule.
 Follow the steps here to ensure you’re handling these situations appropriately.

 Document the Mistakes